 HMRC has issued new guidance on reclaiming duty on beer destroyed in pub-cellars.
 The BBPA has also produced a best practice guide as well as guidlines for the retrieval of beer and SIBA has published a checklist for breweries.
+There is also a options for disposal of waste document from BBPA.
 Currently the destruction of beer must be supervised by a representative from a brewery (for example an Authorised Company Representative).

 Designated pub personnel will be permitted to carry out the destruction of spoilt beer on their own premises without the need for an Authorised Company Representative, providing the brewer claiming the relief is satisfied that destruction has taken place and retains suitable evidence.
 This evidence can be in the form of a digital recording.